MarquezProject/marquez/docs/quickstart.md

 #### STEP 3: ADD DATASET TO NAMESPACE

 Next, we need to create the dataset `my-dataset` and associate it with the existing source `my-source`.
 In Marquez, datasets have both a _logical_ and _physical_ name.
-The logical name is how your dataset is known to Marquez, while the physical name how your dataset is known to your source.
-In this example, we refer to `my-dataset` as the logical name and `public.mytable` (=`schema.table`) as the physical name:
+The logical name is how your dataset is known to Marquez, while the physical name is how your dataset is known to your source.
+In this example, we refer to `my-dataset` as the logical name and `public.mytable` (_format_:`schema.table`) as the physical name:

 ##### REQUEST